eksime/eksime.github.io/vdesk.md

 vDesk is a small utility to extend the functionality provided by Windows 10's Virtual Desktops.

-It allows you to open virtual desktops, and launching programs on other desktops via shortcuts.
+It allows you to open virtual desktops, and launch programs on other desktops via shortcuts.

 #### Usage: